Postal Voting

 How to vote by post:

-1. Download the application form below or collect a printed copy from the Judicial Greffe (Royal Square), States Greffe (Morier House) or Parish Halls
+1. Download the application form using the button above or collect a printed copy from the Judicial Greffe (Royal Square), States Greffe (Morier House) or Parish Halls

 2. Complete the form: Fill in your full name, address, contact details, and any alternative address where you wish to receive your ballot papers if you will be away from your home address.
 The form also requires a handwritten signature.